 However, it is hot and humid and the bikes might not be a bit hard to ride.
 Of course, you can always charter a tuk-tuk for the day.

 A tuk-tuk just to Mihintale and back will cost you about twelve bucks.

 Where to sleep

-The only thing that put me off was the price they charged for the bike: 1000 LKR per day is triple of what everyone else charges.
-Since they are located in the outskirts, you hardly have another chance than paying their ridiculous price.
+The only thing that put me off was the price they charged for the bike.
+1000 LKR per day is triple what everyone else charges.
+Since they are located on the outskirts, you hardly have another chance than paying their ridiculous price.

 Where to eat

 I’m one of these people who actually lose weight on their travels: It’s hot, I’m racing from place to place, water bottle in hand so that I do not dehydrate.
 But food?
 When?
 And why?

 Usually, I’m having a good breakfast and then again an early dinner – before I crash.